 - In-kind or cash donations February 23rd

-The Great Ski Race® is in its 41st year and has consistently been the largest cross-country ski event in the U.S., west of the Mississippi.
+The Great Ski Race® has consistently been the largest cross-country ski event in the U.S., west of the Mississippi.
 It is produced entirely by volunteers from the Tahoe Nordic Search & Rescue Team and the local community.
 This event is a testament to the dedication of this non-profit group and is one of the high points on the Tahoe winter activities calendar and the annual Tahoe Snow Festival.